Sunday 7 April 2024

 Thank you to...

-As ever, our views are our own, and we only share reviews of books we have bought, received as gifts, or received in exchange for an impartial review.
+As ever, our views are our own, and we only share reviews of books we have bought, been given as gifts, or received in exchange for an impartial review.

-Foremost, the books we review are those we select to read, like, and feel our global readers deserve to know about and that we hope they, their family, friends and students will enjoy.
+First and foremost, the books we review are those we select to read, like, and feel our global readers deserve to know about and that we hope they, their family, friends and students will enjoy.

 The plot